efrecon/devenv-code-tunnel/README.md

   your environment and dotfiles, for example.
 To run this [gist], give its raw URL as a value, i.e.
   `https://gist.githubusercontent.com/efrecon/a9addf9f5812212366ede103bfc211f6/raw`
++ `-g` is the name of a GitHub user (you?!) to allow for connecting into the cloudflare tunnel via SSH.
++ `-G` is the URL to a GIST that will be updated with details about the created tunnels.
+Under the root of that GIST, a file named after the name of the tunnel, with the `.txt` extension will be maintained with access content.
+For additional security, you should make that GIST private.
+This requires the `git` feature to be installed.
++ `-T` selects the tunnels that are to be started, provided they have been installed in the image.
+The default is to start all tunnels.
++ `-L` selects the logs to reprint inside the main container logs.
+Specify a `-` to not reprint anything.

   [gist]: https://gist.github.com/efrecon/a9addf9f5812212366ede103bfc211f6